see ANNE BlOUNT

 ANNE LEA (c.1568-1605+) (maiden name unknown)

-In 1596, William Wayte brought suit against William Shakespeare, Francis Langley, Dorothy Soer, wife of John, and Anne Lee for threatening him with death.
-Leslie Hotson in his Shakespeare vs. Swallow writes of three possible candidates to be this Anne Lee, but the most likely seems to be the wife of a Southwark brewer, John Lea of St. Olave’s.
-Anne Lea had a connection to the Brooke family (see AGNES BROOKE), who also had legal dealings with William Wayte and with his stepfather, William Gardiner.
+In 1596, William Wayte brought suit against William Shakespeare, Francis Langley, Dorothy Soer (wife of John), and Anne Lee for threatening him with death.
+Leslie Hotson in his Shakespeare vs. Swallow, suggests three possible candidates to be this Anne Lee.
+The most likely is the wife of a Southwark brewer, John Lea of St. Olave’s.
+Anne Lea had a connection to the Brooke family, who also had legal dealings with William Wayte and with his stepfather, William Gardiner.
 She gave a deposition on their behalf in 1602.
 She appeared yet again as a witness in a suit between William Gardiner the younger and his brother Thomas in 1605.

 see ALICE BROMFIELD